 From then till now, I’ve been developing new fonts the entire time, though up until the launch of this site I’ve not released any of them.
 I decided to slow my roll a little.
 The fonts were being released way too quickly before and I felt the quality of the designs were beginning to deteriorate.
 The glyphs are more carefully crafted and my understanding of spacing is much improved.
 I’ve also been a working designer for over 20 years and my experience and sense of design has evolved which has also improved my type design.

 Which brings us to now.
-My original intention was to retire GautFonts and introduce my new body of work which I call DangFonts.
-The name change represented my new era of font making.
+The scope of this site has evolved quite a lot in a very short time.
+My original intention was to retire GautFonts and introduce my new body of work which I called DangFonts.
+The name change represented what I viewed at the time as a departure point in my font making.
 However the creative minds at FPM3, who’ve worked with me to develop this site, urged me to keep GautFonts alive to capitalize on the equity of that brand.
-So to make things easier to understand, GautFonts are FREE for personal use and DangFonts are BUY.
-The scope of this site has evolved way beyond my initial vision and my wildest imaginings because of the help and advice I’ve received.
+So initially this site offered both brands but ultimately I thought this too confusing.
+So now it's gone full circle and is back simply to GautFonts, just like it all started.

 I would also like to recognize the fact that this site probably would not have happened without my wife Kathleen’s encouragement and belief in me.
 Bunny, I love you more than words can express.
 Thank you.

-Both font collections are inspired by the ephemera from many eras: detective, science fiction, horror and girly pulp magazines and novels, magic and novelties, film, music, comics, packaging, signage, exploitation and propaganda.
-I think my work has gone full circle.
+This collection of fonts is inspired by the ephemera from many eras: detective, science fiction, horror and girly pulp magazines and novels, magic and novelties, film, music, comics, packaging, signage, exploitation and propaganda, and whatever else catches my fancy.
 The fonts I love to create hearken back to a time when hand-rendered type ruled the presses.
 The aesthetic is modern and retro at the same time with a little “wonk” added that shows a human presence.
 They are perfectly imperfect, which I think makes them less sterile.
 I try to make fonts that pay homage to the multitudes of wonderful designers and letterers who toiled away in anonymity.
 It’s challenging to create entire character sets based only on a few words or letters.
-It re-purposes the past and meaningfully puts it back to work for the designers of today.
+It re-purposes the past and meaningfully puts it back to work for today's designers.

 I believe that after over 20 years of font making, I’ve evolved a style and a voice of my own.
 These works collectively form a vivid artistic statement that are a window into my mind and soul, where nostalgia, fascination, humour and fondness reside.
-I hope you will love using them as much as I love making them.
+I hope my fonts serve you well and that you love using them as much as I love making them.